 1987 — Two additional study vessels were acquired in part by the Illinois Natural History Survey—the William C. Starrett and the Robert E. Richardson, both named after previous INHS scientists.
 These boats were used as research vessels to a capacity similar to that of the Anax.

+1989 — Aquatics research staff moved from the Forbes Biological Station and a second INHS field station was established in Havana adjacent to Cooks Harbor on the Illinois River to accommodate the growing Long Term Resource Monitoring program and other aquatic research.
+This new station was named INHS Illinois River Biological Station.
 Since the time of Stephen A. Forbes, river research in Havana has grown from a small encampment on the river banks to a staff of over fifteen full-time and seasonal hourly staff and interns.
 Today, river research is still being conducted in Havana.
 Visit our research section for a listing of current aquatic research projects at the INHS Illinois River Biological Station.